Mathiasb17/Mathiasb17.github.io/_posts/2016-08-14-nodejs-tcp-chat.md

 keywords: "node, javascript, tcp"
 ---

-Being (at least) a bit behind the times, i just got curious about Nodejs a gave it a try.
+Being (at least) a bit behind the times, i just got curious about Nodejs and gave it a try.
 I was really impressed on how simple it is to deploy a http server or to establish a tcp/udp connection for example.

 ![nodejs_logo](/images/nodejs.png)